Ravisankar-S/Y-Ultimate-Management-Platform/README.md

 ### 7. IMPORTANT – run the initialization scripts before starting the server

-These scripts build your schema and create the demo admin account. **Do not skip this step.**
+These scripts build your schema and create the demo admin account. **Do not skip this step.** Run them from the `backend` directory with your virtual environment activated.

 ```cmd
 python -m app.init_db